tapebrief

 Gunsham Punjabi · Baird

-What volume expectations are embedded in fiscal 2026 Q3-Q4 guidance?
-Have you seen improvement in production backlogs or forward indicators suggesting volume recovery, especially given CPG commentary on favorable volume velocity?
+What volume expectations are embedded in guidance for remaining two quarters of fiscal 2026?
+Have you seen improvement in production backlogs or forward indicators, particularly given favorable commentary from CPGs on volume velocity?

 Jacob Kakarnas · Jardin Australia

-Management outlined three drivers of first-half to second-half EBIT improvement: ~$100M from seasonality, ~$100M from synergy acceleration (at least $260M annual target), and ~$50M from non-core business improvement (particularly North American beverage through better contracts and pricing).
-Q3-Q4 improvement driven by continued synergy capture acceleration, non-core improvement, and favorable year-over-year comps in Q4 beverage.
+Management outlined three primary drivers of first-half to second-half EBIT improvement: ~$100M from seasonality, ~$100M from synergy capture (at least $260M for full year), and ~$50M from non-core business improvement (particularly North American beverage).
+Q3-Q4 improvement driven by continued synergy acceleration, non-core business improvement, and year-over-year comparisons.

 Anthony Petinari · Citi